Jewish philosophy: Jewish scholarship after destruction of Second Temple

-With the Roman destruction of the Second Temple in 70 CE, Second Temple Judaism was in disarray, but Jewish traditions were preserved especially thanks to the shrewd maneuvers of Johanan ben Zakai, who saved the Sanhedrin and moved it to Yavne.
-Philosophical speculation was not a central part of Rabbinic Judaism, although some have seen the Mishnah as a philosophical work.
-Rabbi Akiva has also been viewed as a philosophical figure.
+With the Roman destruction of the Second Temple in 70 CE, Second Temple Judaism was in disarray.
+Still, Jewish traditions were preserved especially thanks to the shrewd maneuvers of Johanan ben Zakai, who saved the Sanhedrin and moved it to Yavne.
+Philosophical speculation was not a central part of Rabbinic Judaism, but some have seen the Mishnah as a philosophical work.
+Rabbi Akiva has also been viewed as a philosopher figure.
+He is credited with the following teachings in the Mishnah: